Other Knee Pain Treatments

 Why have Knee Replacement Surgery?

-Knee replacement surgery is indicated for the treatment of severe pain and mechanical stablity problems in the knee.
-The most common condition that results in the need for knee replacement surgery is osteoarthritis.
+Knee replacement surgery is recommended for the treatment of severe knee pain and mechanical instability.
+The most common reason for undergoing this procedure is osteoarthritis.

-Other types of arthritis, such as rheumatoid arthritis and traumatic arthritis that results from a knee injury, may also lead to degeneration of the knee joint.
-In addition, certain types of fractures, torn cartilage, and/or torn ligaments may lead to irreversible damage to the knee joint.
+Other types of arthritis—such as rheumatoid arthritis and traumatic arthritis resulting from knee injuries—can also lead to degeneration of the knee joint.
+Additionally, certain types of fractures, torn cartilage, or damaged ligaments may cause irreversible damage to the knee.

-If non-surgical medical treatments do not work, knee replacement surgery may be an effective last option for treatment.
-Some of these medical treatments for degenerative joint disease may include, but are not limited to, the following:
+If non-surgical treatments fail to provide adequate relief, knee replacement surgery may be considered as a final treatment option.
+Common non-surgical approaches for managing degenerative joint disease include, but are not limited to, the following:

 1. Anti-inflammatory medications such as Motrin and Tylenol